lowepowerlab/protocols/dna_extraction_and_purification.md

 * Chill isopropanol and 70% ethanol prior to use.
 * Preheat water baths or heating blocks to 37°C, 55°C, and 65°C.
-* Ensure phenol:chloroform:isoamyl alcohol is equilibrated to pH 8.0.
+* Ensure phenol:chloroform:isoamyl alcohol is equilibrated to pH 8.0 or use pH 8.0 equilibrated reagents.
 * Use freshly grown overnight bacterial cultures.

 ---